oracle/oracle-database-operator/docs/observability/README.md

 ### Default Database Configuration
-To configure the observability exporter to export from a single Oracle Database, use the field `spec.database` to define the details of the database.
+To configure the exporter to export from a single Oracle Database, use the field `spec.database` to define the details of the database.
 If the wallet is applicable, `spec.wallet` allows you to define a secret containing the wallet and where the wallet is to be mounted as a volume.